 §205.605 Nonagricultural (nonorganic) substances allowed as ingredients in or on processed products labeled as "organic" or "made with organic (specified ingredients or food group(s))."
 Reference: 205.605(b) Synthetics allowed: Nutrient vitamins and minerals, in accordance with 21 CFR 104.20, Nutritional Quality Guidelines For Foods.

-Technical Report: 1995 TAP - Minerals; 1995 TAP - Vitamins; 2015 TR
+Technical Report: 1995 TAP - Minerals; 1995 TAP - Vitamins; 2015 TR Petition(s): N/A Past NOSB Actions: 10/1995 NOSB minutes and vote; 11/2005 sunset recommendation; 03/2011 Handling Subcommittee Proposal; 04/2011 sunset recommendation; 10/2015 NOSB Final Review

-Past NOSB Actions: 10/1995 NOSB minutes and vote; 11/2005 sunset recommendation; 03/2011 Handling Subcommittee Proposal; 04/2011 sunset recommendation; 10/2015 NOSB Final Review Recent Regulatory Background: Sunset renewal notice published 06/06/12 (77 FR 33290); Renewed 03/15/2017 (82 FR 14420)
+Recent Regulatory Background: Sunset renewal notice published 06/06/12 (77 FR 33290); Renewed 03/15/2017 (82 FR 14420)

-Use: Nutrient vitamins and minerals are used to recreate or add nutritional content to foods.
+Nutrient Vitamins and Minerals are used to recreate or add nutritional content to foods.
 Sometimes this nutritional content is added due to public health guidance (e.g. Iron in cereal to combat iron anemia), to mimic analog products (calcium fortification of non-dairy milks, fortification of infant formulas), to make up nutrients lost in processing (Vitamin A in skim milk) or for product marketing purposes (enriched flours).
 There are very few legally required fortified foods.
-Those that are required to be fortified are listed in the chart below, as noted in the 2015 technical review:
+Those that are required are listed on the chart below, noted from the 2015 technical review:

-Standards of lacinity in file 22 of a native equile framework of incation Food class Regulation Specific vitamins or minerals required by FDA Infant formula 21 CFR 107.100 All nutrients known to be essential and listed therein 21 CFR 107.10 All fluctients known to be essential and listed therein Margarine 21 CFR 166.110 Vitamin A Milk 21 CFR Part 131 Vitamins A & D (required by some states)
+Standards of Identity in Litle 21 CFR that require Nutrient Fortification Food class Regulation Specific vitamins or minerals required by FDA Infant formula 21 CFR 107.100 All putriants known to be accortial and listed therein 21 CFR 107.10 All fluctients known to be essential and listed therein Margarine 21 CFR 166.110 Vitamin A Milk 21 CFR Part 131 Vitamins A & D (required by some states)